 - Studies of interactions of sensory modalities, such as interactions of auditory and visual systems

 - Perceptual mechanisms for all sensory modalities

 - Cognitive, sensory, or perceptual mechanisms underlying behavioral, mental and aging disorders

-- Disorders of cognitive, sensory, perceptual and motor development, including intellectual disabilities, autism, and attention deficit hyperactivity disorder
+- Disorders of cognitive, sensory, perceptual and motor development, including intellectual disabilities, autism, and attention deficit hyperactivity disorder in animal models.

 Shared Interests and Overlaps

 Fellowship panels are broad and cover inter-related areas.
 Assignments are made based on the primary emphasis of the proposed research.
 There are some overlaps between topics reviewed by fellowship study sections.
 For any application that may fall between primary areas of study, the CSR Division of Receipt and Referral, Review Branch chiefs, and SROs confer to place it properly and to ensure that all appropriate expertise is brought to bear.